 The Megatherm is an opto-acoustic instrument, and has a specially made super 8 film projected onto it, for which it automatically plays the electronic soundtrack by reacting to the light content in the film.

-Constructed in August 2020, the Hellisizer 4000 is the latest in a series of synths with various capabilities for making electronic sounds and music.
+Constructed in August 2020, the Hellisizer 4000 continues the series of synths with various capabilities for making electronic sounds and music.